Yushi47/Service-Stopper/README.md

 # Service Stopper

-Service Stopper is a Python script built with Tkinter that allows you to stop Windows services easily through a graphical user interface (GUI).
-It provides a convenient way to select services from a list and perform actions like stopping them or setting them to manual start.
+This script provides a graphical user interface (GUI) to stop and configure services on a Windows system using tkinter.

 ## Features

-- Stop selected services
+- Stop services
-- Set selected services to manual start
+- Set services to manual start
+- Select all services
+- Clear selection
-- Add new services with their descriptions
+- Select recommended services
-- Remove existing services
+- Search for services
 - Copy logs to clipboard
 - Clear logs

+## Dependencies
+- Python 3
+- tkinter (Python standard library)
+- subprocess (Python standard library)
+- threading (Python standard library)
+- logging (Python standard library)

-## Installation
+## How to Use

-### Prerequisites

-- Python 3.x installed on your Windows system.
-You can download it from the [official Python website](https://www.python.org/downloads/).
-- Ensure that you are running the script on a Windows machine.

-### Steps

 1. **Install python on windows**: